jcs-instructor/mobtimer/CONTRIBUTING.md

 3. Examine values, especially REACT_APP_DEPLOYED_WEBSOCKET_URL.
 Set the value to the url you are using for deploying on the web (vs localhost).
 This is required to be set when you install the extension into your app.
 If you haven't deployed yet then set this when you do deploy.

+4. Repeat steps 2 and 3 for mobtimer-vscode

-4. Run compile and start tasks.
+5. Run compile and start tasks.
 In VS Code:

   - Press CTRL + SHIFT + P to open the Command Palette
   - Search for "Tasks: Run Task"
-  - Run "mobtimer all tasks" (run a 2nd time if errors the first time)
+  - Run "mobtimer all tasks".
+Note: If compile errors and not obvious how to fix it sometimes re-running "mobtimer all tasks" or applicable steps for the component will work.

 ## Start All Components